sejalxz/expense-tracker-api/README.md

 2. Open a terminal window.

-3. Run the following command to start the API service in the background (detached mode):
+3. Run the following command to start the PostgreSQL database in the background (detached mode):

 ```
 docker compose up -d
 ```
-This command will start the API service and PostgreSQL database in the background, and your Expense Tracker API will be accessible at the specified URL and port.
+This command will start PostgreSQL database in the background.

 ### Accessing the API
-You can access the API using the specified URL and port, which you configured in the application.properties file.
-The API will be available at **http://<YOUR_API_URL>:<PORT>**.
+Run the application locally.

+The Expense Tracker API will be accessible locally at http://localhost:8080/api/expenses.

 That's it!
 You have successfully set up and run the Expense Tracker API.
 You can now start making API requests and managing your expenses.

+### Future Scope
+Add authentication to the API.